astropy/astropy-APEs/APE14.rst

 Note that the low- and high-level APIs will be defined as base classes that will be designed in such a way that a custom WCS class can inherit from both the low- and high-level base classes.
+The high-level base class will be implemented with methods that will by default use the information in ``world_axis_object_components`` and ``world_axis_object_classes`` to work - thus, simply inheriting from the high-level base class should be sufficient to expose the high-level API.

 High-level Astropy Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^